NoamBramy/NoamBramy/README.md

-<h1 align="center">Hi 👋, I'm Noam Bramy</h1>
+<h1 align="center">Hey there 👋 I'm Noam Bramy</h1>
-<h3 align="center">Aspiring Fullstack Web Developer | Junior Level | Passionate about building clean and modern web applications</h3>
+<h3 align="center">17 y/o Junior Fullstack Developer | Started coding at 10 | Passionate about modern web technologies</h3>

 ---

-## 🎓 About Me
+## 👨‍💻 About Me

-- 💡 Junior Fullstack Web Developer with a strong passion for learning and building.
-- 🧠 Studying at **INT - Jolt College**, constantly improving my skills.
+- 🎓 Studying at **INT - Jolt College**
+- 🔥 I started coding at the age of **10**, always fascinated by how things work behind the scenes
-- 👨‍💻 Experience in building websites for clients (portfolio & business).
+- 💼 Experience building custom websites for clients (mainly business & portfolio sites)
-- 🌱 Exploring advanced JavaScript, backend logic, and cloud technologies.
-- 🤝 Team player with a hunger for growth.
+- 🧠 Self-learner with a huge curiosity for programming and modern tools
+- 💬 I speak Lua, TypeScript, Node.js, PHP, MySQL, HTML, SCSS & more
+- 🚀 Always looking for new challenges and collaborations!

 ---